-The City has issued special assessment debt in the amount of \$23 million for the construction of an event center.
+During the year ended December 31, 2022, the City issued special assessment debt for the construction of an event center.
 A private business is the guarantor on the debt and has the obligation to repay any balance in excess of business improvement district fees collected, which are based on hotel room rentals.
-The special assessment debt is not counted in the City's constitutional debt limit.
 The City is required to maintain \$725,000 in a reserve fund and meet an annual debt service coverage ratio of 1.02 to 1.
-The City is required to maintain Business Improvement District #2 in effect while the bonds are outstanding as those revenues are pledged for repayment of the debt balance.
+The City is also required to maintain Business Improvement District #2 in effect while the bonds are outstanding as those revenues are pledged for repayment of the debt balance.
+The City is compliant with these requirements.